MatthijsKamstra/haxephp/01webapi/about.md

-#About
+#About Webapi 1

+You started with a [hello world](../00helloworld/about.md), that's an example you can use on all platforms.
-So far we've been only using the Haxe Generic API, available for all platforms.
-Now let's look at the ServerSide specific API, which is located in the package php.
+It's from the [Haxe Generic API](http://api.haxe.org/), available for all platforms.
+Now let's look at the ServerSide specific API, which is located in the package [`php`](http://api.haxe.org/php/).

 This will use the `php.Lib.print` function that prints some raw string (without adding debug information).
 It will print the parameters sent by the browser.